Terms and Conditions

 1. Purpose of this document and other terms of our relationship

-This document contains the terms on which we, Harney Westwood & Riegels, Harney Westwood & Riegels LP, Harneys (BVI) Limited, Harneys Gill, Harney Westwood & Riegels LLP, Harney Westwood & Riegels Singapore LLP, Aristodemou Loizides Yiolitis LLC (practising as Harneys), Aristodemou Loizides Yiolitis LLC Shanghai Representative Office (Cyprus), Harney Westwood & Riegels SARL and Harneys (Bermuda) Limited (each individually referred to in these terms as Harneys), whether through offices in the British Virgin Islands, the Cayman Islands, Cyprus, Hong Kong, London, Luxembourg, Montevideo, Shanghai, Singapore or Vancouver, provide advice to you as a client.
+This document contains the terms on which we, Harney Westwood & Riegels, Harney Westwood & Riegels LP, Harneys (BVI) Limited, Harneys Gill, Harney Westwood & Riegels LLP, Harney Westwood & Riegels Singapore LLP, Aristodemou Loizides Yiolitis LLC (practising as Harneys), Aristodemou Loizides Yiolitis LLC Shanghai Representative Office (Cyprus), Harney Westwood & Riegels SARL and Harneys (Bermuda) Limited (each individually referred to in these terms as Harneys), whether through offices in Bermuda, the British Virgin Islands, the Cayman Islands, Cyprus, Hong Kong, London, Luxembourg, Montevideo, Shanghai or Singapore, provide advice to you as a client.

 2. Nature of advice